 - Whether a person used other drugs or alcohol with Trazodone

-Although Trazadone does not produce the typical euphoric feelings associated with many other addictive drugs, it can be very psychologically addicting.
-So even after completing detox for Trazodone addiction, there is still much work to do to achieve sustained sobriety.
+Although Trazodone does not produce the typical euphoric feelings associated with many other addictive drugs, it can be very psychologically addicting.
+So even after completing Trazodone detox, there is still much work to do to achieve sustained sobriety.

 A comprehensive addiction treatment program consisting of detox, rehab, sober living, and aftercare can provide well-rounded care that addresses the causes of the addiction, not just the symptoms.
 According to the National Institute on Drug Abuse (NIDA), the efficacy of addiction treatment is largely based on adequate treatment length.
 Most people need at least 90 days of continuous treatment to see lasting, positive results.

-Effective addiction treatment for Trazodone often consists of several different stages in treatment.
-The first stage is detox, which helps people overcome their physical dependence on the drug.
+Effective Trazodone treatment often consists of several different stages.
+The first stage is Trazodone detox, which helps people overcome their physical dependence on the drug.
 The second stage is typically rehab, which addresses the underlying causes of the addiction and teaches people in recovery how to cope with life circumstances without using drugs or alcohol.

-During drug rehab, clients do the following things:
+During Trazodone rehab, clients do the following things: